 If you don't qualify to refinance your parent PLUS loans with a private lender, you have the option to consolidate those federal loans through the U.S. Department of Education.
-If you apply for a Direct Consolidation Loan, the interest rates of your current federal loans are used to determine your new consolidation loan rate, though, so you may not see a lower overall rate.
+If you apply for a Direct Consolidation Loan, your new consolidation loan rate is the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest 1/8 percent, so you won't see a lower overall rate.
 Learn more about the differences between consolidating and refinancing with our Beginner's Guide to Student Loan Refinance.

 Parent PLUS loans are owned by the federal government, and, along with being fairly easy to get, they have a basic repayment term of 10 years.
 The federal government offers extended repayment, up to 25 years, to borrowers who owe more than $30,000 in PLUS loans.
 But what if your current remaining term or the amount you owe each month doesn't work for you?